Destinations Italy The Dolomites

 Must orderthe full tasting menu · their own cheese

-Località Alverà, ten minutes from the centre.
-Gaspari was a champion skier, then a cheesemaker, then trained under Massimo Bottura at Osteria Francescana before opening this in 2017.
-The dinner opens with butter — actual mountains of his father's whipped butter, ferried out on trays, served with bread that locals drive in for.
-Then the Herbarium: a raw taste of berries, leaves, fermented bits, dried fish that becomes the alphabet of everything coming.
-The mountain-pine spaghetti is the dish.
-The milk-and-larch-bud gelato finishes it.
-Bookings open one month ahead.
-Take the waitlist if needed.
+Riccardo Gaspari and Ludovica Rubbini's one-Michelin-star plus a Green Star, ten minutes from Cortina centre — ten tables in recycled wood, food from their own farm, Gaspari trained under Massimo Bottura at Osteria Francescana before opening in 2017.
+The dinner opens with mountains of his father's whipped butter, then the Herbarium of raw berries, leaves, fermented bits — the mountain-pine spaghetti is the dish, the milk-and-larch-bud gelato finishes it.
+Bookings open a month ahead; take the waitlist if needed.

 Località Alverà1 Michelin + Green StarBook a month out